Retail businesses collect more data than ever before and from every aspect of the supply chain, including:

 These BI tools are descriptive, but they aren’t predictive or prescriptive.

 In the past, the solution to the lack of predictive or prescriptive power was simple — you simply unleashed your analysts on the data.
-They got to do what they love by diving into the underlying data, ferreting out trends, and surfacing insights.
+They have to do what they love by diving into the underlying data, ferreting out trends, and surfacing insights.

 But with the amount of data your business is collecting — this is becoming unfeasible.